safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise1.md

 VotingPlaces-@Value(NeighborhoodName)
 </pre>

 ...or click the dropdown and use the text editor dialog to enter that value.
-This will cause voting places in each different neighborhood to be written to a different table/layer.
+This will cause voting places in each different neighborhood to be written to a separate table/layer.

 Save the workspace.
-As already mentioned, make sure it has a different name to the first project.
+As already mentioned, make sure it has a different name than the first project.

 <br>**7) Publish to Server**